almena-id/avalanche-docker/README.md

-# Private Avalanche Network With 5 Nodes
+# Private Avalanche Network With 5 Full Nodes + 1 Validator

-This project spins up a private Avalanche network using five AvalancheGo instances managed by Docker Compose.
+This project spins up a private Avalanche network using five full AvalancheGo instances plus an additional validator node, all managed by Docker Compose.
 It reuses the genesis file and staking keys that Avalanche Labs publishes for the public “local” network, but the cluster runs with a custom `network-id` (1337) so the bundled genesis can be loaded without conflicting with the standard presets.

 ## Requirements